brian-moretti/RestApi-project/README.md

 # PHP & MySql Project

-Welcome to my PHP & MySql project made for the Master in Back-End Development for start2impact university.
+Welcome to my PHP & MySql project made for the Master in Back-End Development for Start2impact University.

-## The project
+## :desktop_computer: The project

-The project is a REST API made for a startup that helps the people to make accessible the statal bonuses and services.
+The project is a REST API made for a startup born to help people to better undestand and get accessibility the statal bonuses and services.
 The API will help the creation of a dashboard to view all the information.
 (No front-end code)

-## Istruction
+## :gear: Instruction

-* Copy the repository from my Github
+- Copy the repository from my Github
-* Open the file called `migrations.sql` and copy the code in your sql query to create the table and the column.
-(You should create a new database)
+- Open the file called `migrations.sql` and copy the code in your sql query to create the table and the column.
+(You should create a new database first)
-* Start a web server (integrated with SQL and PHP) such as Laragon or similar.
+- Start a web server (integrated with SQL and PHP) such as Laragon or similar.
 (Need a PHP, Apache, HTTP environment)
-* Open the terminal () and digit `php -S localhost:8888`
+- Open the terminal (you should change the directory to the one copied) and digit `php -S localhost:8888`
-* Now you can use POSTMAN or similar to test the API
+- Now you can use POSTMAN or similar to test the API

-## Documentation
+## :page_facing_up: Documentation

 ### Project Structure

-The Database is create with MySql.
-The file `migrations.sql` containt the sql code to create the database you need to test or use the API

 The structure of the project is the following: